 Verification of COVID-19 vaccination for authorized Workday roles

-Governor Inslee’s proclamation 21-14.2 requires all personnel of Washington higher education institutions to be fully vaccinated as a condition of employment.
+The University of Washington requires all employees to be fully vaccinated as a condition of employment.
 Employees must provide proof of full vaccination against COVID-19 unless a UW-documented medical or religious exemption is approved.
-New hires/appointees to University employment may meet this requirement by providing proof of vaccination on or before start date.
+New hires/appointees to University employment may meet this requirement by providing proof of vaccination by their fourth day of employment.

 Vaccine validation process on campus

-HR/Academic Partners and I-9 coordinators are charged with managing the process of visually inspecting proof of full COVID-19 vaccination for employees in their assigned supervisory organizations.
+HR/Academic Partners and I-9 coordinators visually inspect proof of full COVID-19 vaccination for employees in their assigned supervisory organizations.
 Individuals in these roles should review the COVID-19 Access and Use Agreement to understand responsibilities in reviewing proof of vaccination, which is a sensitive medical record.
 Vaccination information is considered confidential medical information under the Americans with Disabilities Act (ADA) and is exempted from disclosure from the Public Records Act.

 Vaccine validation process at UW Medicine